ywave620/mult-version-smart-ptr/README.md

 # mult-version-smart-ptr

-A safe and efficent way to share a mult-version immutable resource that needs to be cleaned up whenever useless among multiple long-living goroutines.
+A safe and efficent way to share a mult-version **immutable** resource that needs to dispose whenever useless among multiple **long-living** goroutines.

 ## Motivation